Eighty four years ago – in late March 1939 – the waterfront of Alicante was an absolutely desperate place to be.

 Three weeks after the Stanbrook arrived, the Manchester Guardian reported there were: “still 1,000 men on the ship who since they left Spain have had no opportunity to wash or change their clothes and have hardly enough space to lie down.
 They are never allowed on the deck for exercise….their food consists of half a loaf of bread a day and either tinned sardines or tinned paste.”

 In the end, the French only let all the refugees disembark when the ship became a health hazard.

-Although most of Stanbrook’s passengers were condemned to internment camps and years, often decades, of exile, those left behind in Alicante suffered even worse: vicious persecution from General Franco’s vengeful Nationalists.
+Most of Stanbrook’s passengers were condemned to internment camps and years, often decades, of exile.
+But those left behind in Alicante suffered even worse: vicious persecution from General Franco’s vengeful Nationalists.
 Thousands were marched off to concentration camps, particularly the notorious Campo de los Almendros on the outskirts of Alicante.

 Stanbrook and World War Two

 There was no happy ending for Dickson or his crew either.
 Just a few months later, World War II broke out.
 In the early hours of 19 November 1939, the Stanbrook was sailing back to England from Antwerp in Belgium when a torpedo from the German submarine U-57 struck her port side.